iboudiop/KatalonTestGit/README.md

 # KatalonTestGit
-"Katalon test on jenkins with github "
+"Katalon test on jenkins with github and ngrook "